rlwhitcomb/utilities/README.md

 - options to change background color in GUI (maybe in Settings dialog) and on command line (-bg red)
 - some way to not clear input in GUI mode if there is a syntax error during parsing

-#### Calc: Want to add parameters and local variables to functions.
-define a($b, $c, $d) = { $f = blah; ... }

-#### problems:
-- best way is to have a Function class that saves all the old values of the param variables before setting to the new ones, then restores on function exit
-- need a way to store the param names, then to associate the values with the names
-- how about lists and maps:  pass by reference or value?  should there be an option?
-- e.g.: def npv($pv, $pmt, $i) = { loop slkdjf;lkj npv; }
-- are the variables "defined" inside the function local to the function (i.e., what if we say def ... { a = 27; ...} where a was not defined before?
-I imagine with the changes to LValueContext, the "variables" at the outer level would be local to the function... but how to reference truly global variables then? (link to global "variables"???)

 ### Small Bugs / Fixes
 - Add some examples in the "list" help (or make a web page out of it to allow more verbosity) (I struggle with how to use the options to get what I need done)
 - Take the code from Calc ("displayHelp") and put it somewhere 'standard' so other can use it (like "Lists"...)